geotech-programming-project/restaurante-finder-app/README.md

 A comment section was created under each restaurant.
 Users can CREATE comments, READ other users comments, UPDATE their comments by making edits to it as well as DELETE their comments.

 #4 The various parts of the website was put in a docker container which was used to fetch various parts of the websites.

+# Additional Functions
+Open Streets Map and Leaflet Js was used to create a map where users could navigate from their current location to a selected restaurant.
+The user has the option of getting directions to a selcted restaurant.
+The is created on the map and the route gets updated as the user moves.
+The routing guides the user on the path to take untill he finally gets to his destination